msempere/ros_board_bridge/README.md

+This ROS stack is based in ros_arduino_bridge (https://github.com/hbrobotics/ros_arduino_bridge) from hbrobotics.
+Thanks to them.

-This ROS stack includes an Arduino library (called ROSArduinoBridge) and a collection of ROS packages for controlling an Arduino-based robot using standard ROS messages and services.
+It includes an Arduino library (called ROSArduinoBridge) and a collection of ROS packages for controlling an Arduino or MCU-based robot using standard ROS messages and services.
 The stack does **not** depend on ROS Serial.

 Features of the stack include:

+* Total support for FRDM-KL25Z boards (http://www.freescale.com/webapp/sps/site/prod_summary.jsp?code=FRDM-KL25Z&tid=vanFRDM-KL25Z)

 * Direct support for Ping sonar and Sharp infrared (GP2D12) sensors